 Tax Alert

-Proposed SR&ED changes could boost Canadian research and development
+SR&ED changes could boost your research and development investment

 Professional team testing new device in office

-The federal government has provided new details on proposed reforms to expand its tax credit program in draft legislation released on August 15, 2025—originally announced in the 2024 Fall Economic Statement.
-These proposed changes could create a substantial opportunity for Canadian-controlled businesses to secure additional financial support to develop technological or scientific advancements and ultimately boost innovation in Canada.
-The draft details, which generally apply to tax years that begin on or after December 16, 2024, include proposed measures to:
+These updates to SR&ED, enacted as part of Bill C-15, could create a substantial opportunity for Canadian-controlled private corporations (CCPCs) to secure additional refundable credits to develop technological or scientific advancements and ultimately boost innovation in Canada.
+The amendments apply to tax years that begin on or after December 16, 2024, and include measures to:

 • Delay the phase-out of 35% refundable tax credits for CCPCs and their associated groups by increasing the threshold range to between $15 million and $75 million of taxable capital employed in Canada from the preceding year (from between $10 million and $50 million).

-• Allow “eligible Canadian public corporations” and their consolidated groups to also qualify for the 35% refundable tax credits (previously only available to CCPCs) up to $4.5 million expenditure limit.
+• Allow “eligible Canadian public corporations” and their consolidated groups to also qualify for the 35% refundable tax credits (previously only available to CCPCs) on the maximum $6 million expenditure limit.

 • Introduce the phase-out of 35% refundable tax credits for eligible Canadian public corporations and their consolidated groups with an average gross revenue between $15 million and $75 million over the preceding three fiscal years.